exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 ## Disadvantages

 - Requires Docker, VSCode and [Dev Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
 It might be supported by other IDEs.
-- It takes more disk usage as there will be copies of compilers, runtimes and other tools across environments.
+- It takes more disk space as there will be copies of compilers, runtimes and other tools across environments.
 But this can be offseted by destroying unused environments.
 - Larger memory usage
 - Sharing resources with the host machine or other virtualized / simulated environments usually require extra steps.
 But the upside, we will notice it well when a resource sharing is required